mindee/mindee-api-java/docs/java-getting-started.md

 The `MindeeClient` has multiple overloaded `parse` methods available for parsing the documents and you will get `LocalInputSource`.

-This can be done by implicitly by calling the `parse(Class<T> type)` method with the expected response type from the parse method (`InvoiceResponse`, `ReceiptResponse`, `PassportResponse`, or even you custom class).
+This can be done by implicitly by calling the `parse(Class<T> type)` method with the product type's class.

-Each document type available in the library has its corresponding `Response` class.
-This is detailed in each document-specific guide.
+This is detailed in each product-specific guide.

 #### Off-the-Shelf Documents